The site remediation and building process will be challenging for the community, and we will do our best to keep information available. Truck traffic

 The first option is to sell our grain via a distribution network.
 This would allow us to dispense our grain out to the multitude of small livestock farms in and around the Asheville area.
 Ideally this would be done through a partnership with a local University or organization that would act as a distribution center.
 The second option is selling our grain to one or two of the “larger” farms in the Asheville area.
 Our last option is a potential hybrid of the first two options.
 We are also keeping in mind that there will be an influx of spent grain producers in the North Carolina area, so additional collaborations with both grain producers and consumers are a possibility.

-The main criteria pollutant of concern for New Belgium Brewing Company is ground level ozone.
-Ground level ozone is created as a result of chemical reactions between oxides of Volatile Organic Compounds (VOCs).
-The main air pollutant from NBB is VOCs from brewing and packaging equipment as well as ancillary equipment.
+The main criteria pollutant of concern for New Belgium Brewing Company (NBB) is ground level ozone.
+Ground level ozone is created as a result of chemical reactions between oxides of Volatile Organic Compounds (VOCs) and sunlight.
+The main air pollutant from NBB is VOCs from brewing and packaging equipment as well as from ancillary equipment.
 Obtaining an operating permit helps to ensure that emissions from NBB will not affect the overall air quality of Buncombe County in relation to criteria pollutant attainment levels.